William H. Sadlier, Inc.: History

 In 1932, Anne Cassidy Sadlier, a president of the company, died and was succeeded by his son, Francis X. Sadlier, as the president.

 In 1939, William H. Sadlier started a spelling series for New York City public schools and a poetry series for elementary grades.
 In the same year, Frank Sadlier died and succeeded by F. Sadlier Dinger.

 In 1943, the company published its Progress in Arithmetic series.

 In 1945, after the culmination of World War II, Neva H. Sadlier, widow of Frank, became chairperson of the board, Frank M. Power became president, and F. Sadlier Dinger became CEO of the company.

 In the late 1950s, Sadlier pioneered the kerygmatic approach to catechetics, drawing upon the fourfold revelation of Jesus through scripture, liturgy, doctrine, and Christian witness.
 This resulting series, called On Our Way, was developed by Maria de la Cruz with the advice of Johannes Hofinger.

 In the 1970s, the company acquired the Oxford Book Company and started to expand its offerings in the academic subjects such as social studies, language arts, and mathematics.

 In 1973, Sadlier published its first bilingual Spanish-English textbook, Jesus Nos Dice.

 In 2008, Frank and William Sadlier Dinger were inducted into the AEP Hall of Fame by the Association of Educational Publishers for their lifetime achievements in educational publishing.

-In 2017, Raymond D. Fagan became the president and chief executive officer of the company.
+In 2017, Raymond D. Fagan became the president and chief executive officer (CEO) of the company who served until September 2022.
+Theresa Thompson was appointed president and CEO, effective September 6, 2022.